Update: Darebin City Council Immunisation Program during coronavirus (COVID-19)

 There is no fee associated with retrieval of immunisation records.

-Please email your FOI Immunisation Request Form 2019 to email@example.com with your name, date of birth and contact telephone number.
+Please email your Application Form for Accessing Immunisation Records to firstname.lastname@example.org with your name, date of birth and contact telephone number.
 Retrieval of records from archives takes 5 working days.
 We will contact you once your records become available.
 We will email or mail a copy of your immunisation records.
 Records are held for 25 years only.

 Phone: (03) 8470 8562